Coronavirus infection and fever

-- The majority of the COVID-19 illness - caused by the SARS-CoV-2 virus - is asymptomatic or mild in most healthy children, adolescents and young-middle-aged adults (167).
+- The majority of COVID-19 illnesses - caused by the SARS-CoV-2 virus - are asymptomatic or mild in most healthy children, adolescents, young adults and middle-aged adults (167).
 It is expected that 95% of the population will be infected and become immune this way (164).

-- Fever, as a natural and useful reaction, is basically not to be reduced, since the activity of the immune system is linked to fever as a well-regulated process.
+- Fever, as a natural and useful reaction of the body, should generally not to be reduced, since fever is well-regulated process and is linked the activity of the immune system.

-- fever is common during the infection, therefore it is not the aim to achieve fever-free body temperature during infection.
-The height of the fever primarily does not reflect the severity of the infection, but rather the degree of the organisms reaction.
+- Fever is common during the infection.
+Therefore, you should not aim to achieve a fever-free body temperature during infection.
+The height of the fever primarily does not reflect the severity of the infection, but rather the degree of the organism’s reaction.
 It can reach up to 41oC.
-Even in very severe COVID-19 patients, the benefit of high fever has been detected (168).
+Even in very severe COVID-19 patients, the benefits of high fever have been observed (168).

-- In a typical, mild course, the fever subsides within 1-3 days as the infection is overcome.
+- In a typical, mild course, fever subsides after 1-3 days, as the infection is overcome.

-- Get medical help if the condition of the patient so requires.
+- Get medical help if the condition worsens and the patient requires more support.
 You can find out how to do this on our website.
 Observe current epidemiological and governmental regulations!